amenjalal94/amenjalal94.github.io/README.md

    <summary>Abstract</summary>

 Psychologists have long argued that human needs are met in order of priority: until basic needs such as shelter are secured, attention and effort remain focused on them, delaying higher-order pursuits.
 This idea has implications for a range of economic outcomes — shaping, for instance, how much background risk a household bears and, thus, how willing it is to make high-risk, high-reward investments in the future.
 Despite its influence, the idea that needs follow a hierarchy has rarely been tested using credible causal evidence on economic behaviour.
 We provide such a test using the reconstruction of flood-destroyed homes in Sindh, Pakistan.
-Exploiting staggered disbursements of home-reconstruction grants, we compare otherwise-similar households that received funding just before and just after a programme expansion.
+Exploiting staggered disbursements of home-reconstruction grants, we compare otherwise-similar households that received funding just before and just after a program expansion.
 Combining administrative records with a survey of 6,000 households, we estimate the effects of home security on risk-taking, migration, health, schooling, and productive investment.

 </details>
 <br />